Jennifer Lawrence Slips Into Daring Sequined Gown At London Premiere Of ‘Red Sparrow’

 Jennifer’s red carpet look for the premiere was a drastic departure from the more demure style she donned for the BAFTA Awards on Sunday in London.
 The Hunger Games star wore a high-cut Dior design that was floor-length and had sheer white material that draped around her back and upper arms.
 Her hair was parted in the middle, styled straight, and tucked behind her ears.
 In keeping with the #MeToo movement, Lawrence joined a slew of other celebrities by wearing black.

-The Inquisitr wrote about another daring outfit that Jennifer Lawrence wore when she arrived in London over the weekend.
+The Inquisitr previously wrote about another daring outfit that Jennifer Lawrence wore when she arrived in London over the weekend.
 She wore a sweater dress that looked as if it needed pants, but it was designed to be worn as a one-piece.
 She added brown booties and a Burberry trench coat to complete the look.

-Earlier in the day the actress was seen in a ultra casual outfit that consisted of a sweater and loose black pants.
+Earlier in the day, the actress was seen in an ultra-casual outfit that consisted of a sweater and loose black pants.
 Jennifer wore a boyfriend-style denim coat and black slippers with round metal studs.
 She had on sunglasses as she hid from the bright flash of cameras by shielding her face with a magazine.

 Red Sparrow starring Jennifer Lawrence hits theaters in the U.S. on Thursday, March 2.